meszaros-lajos-gyorgy/php-a-s-o/README.md

   A::last([]) // null
   ```

-- **init** - returns a copy of a given array without the last element
+- **A::init** - returns a copy of a given array without the last element

   ```php
   A::init([1, 2, 3, 4, 5]) // [1, 2, 3, 4]
   ```

-- **tail** - returns a copy of a given array without the first element
+- **A::tail** - returns a copy of a given array without the first element

   ```php
   A::tail([1, 2, 3, 4, 5]) // [2, 3, 4, 5]
   ```

-- **filter** - calls the given function on the elements of an array and returns every value where the function gave truthy value
+- **A::filter** - calls the given function on the elements of an array and returns every value where the function gave truthy value

   ```php
   $numbers = [1, 2, 3, 4, 5, 6];